haggen/localthreat/README.md

 ## Docker setup (recommended)

 You'll need to be resolving any subdomain of localhost to localhost.
-Chrome does that automatically.
+If you're using Chrome it does that automatically.
+Otherwise you'll need to edit your `hosts` file or something like [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html).

 With Docker running and docker-compose installed, run: